Hochul ‘ready to get marred’ over COVID mandate

 “Approximately 73% of the New York state population is represented by the leaders who understand that we all take an oath of office,” she said.
 “My oath of office requires me to protect the health and well being of New Yorkers.
 When people take their oath of office on Jan.
 1, I hope that they will follow suit and understand that that’s a responsibility we have and it is not always the easiest pass.
 We’re not doing this to win any popularity contests.”

-Hochul invited business owners from the North Country, Finger Lakes and Western New York, or regions of the state prone to meeting the new mandate with grave pushback, delivered remarks at Tuesday’s briefing in support of the safety measure.
+Hochul delivered remarks at Tuesday’s briefing in support of the safety measure.

 Hochul referenced one of her favorite inspiring speeches by former President Teddy Roosevelt about a man in the arena marred by dust, sweat and blood contrasting with the weary souls on the sidelines.